Christonn93/work-flow-ca-social-media-client/README.md

 4. [Jest](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 5. [Babel](https://babeljs.io/) - Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
 6. [Cypress](https://www.cypress.io/) - Cypress is the new standard in front-end testing that every developer and QA engineer needs.
 7. [Bootstrap](https://npm.io/package/bootstrap) - Powerful, extensible, and feature-packed frontend toolkit.
 8. [SASS](https://sass-lang.com/) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

-Github actions that is setted up
+Github actions that is set up
 ---

 1. Deploying to github pages
 2. Running end to end testing
 3. Running unit testing

 ### Dependencies

-The following list is describing how to install and congifure the different dependencies used in this project.
-If there is any dependencies that is breaking, please refere to this section and install them again.
+The following list is describing how to install and configure the different dependencies used in this project.
+If there is any dependencies that is breaking, please referee to this section and install them again.

 #### Bootstrap